salt-formulas/salt-formula-postfix/README.rst

 CI performs following (Kitchen Test) actions on each instance:

-1. *create*, provision an test instance
+1. *create*, provision an test instance and wait until executed salt bootstrap script finish (pkg install, etc.).
-2. *converge*, run a provisioner
+2. *converge*, run a provisioner (shell script or kitchen-salt)
-3. *verify*, run a verification
+3. *verify*, run a verification (inspec, other may be added)
 4. *destroy*